Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach

-The major assumption concerns the observable $X$ that one is probing: according to Ref.~\cite{VanKampenPhys1954, StrasbergEtAlArXiv2022} it should be \emph{coarse} and \emph{slow}.
+The major assumption concerns the observable $X$ that one is probing: according to Refs.~\cite{VanKampenPhys1954, StrasbergEtAlArXiv2022} it should be \emph{coarse} and \emph{slow}.
 Coarseness means that the number of potential measurement outcomes is much smaller than the Hilbert space dimension: $M \ll D$.
 Again, this can hardly count as an assumption.
 In particular, observe that an observable $X_S$ defined for an OQS is a coarse observable in the full system-bath space.
 Slowness instead is the \emph{crucial} assumption and it has been discussed in detail (together with various subtleties) in Ref.~\cite{StrasbergEtAlArXiv2022}.
 Intuitively, it means that the time scale $\tau_X$ on which $\lr{X}(t) = \mbox{tr}\{XU_t\rho_0U_t^\dagger\}$ evolves is much longer than the microscopic evolution time scale $\hbar/\Delta E$.
 This is equivalent to saying that the matrix with elements $X_{km} = \lr{k|X|m}$ with respect to an ordered energy eigenbasis $\{|k\rangle\}$ is \emph{narrowly banded}.

 It is interesting to contrast this approach to previous work done within the consistent or decoherent histories formalism, where slow (or quasi-conserved) observables also played an essential role~\cite{OmnesRMP1992, GellMannHartlePRD1993, HalliwellPRL1999, GellMannHartlePRA2007}.
 Without noting the work of von Kampen, the focus in these works was to derive the consistent or decoherent histories condition by arguing that the wave packet remains strongly localized along some trajectory, which is described by a classical deterministic equation, i.e., it was argued that the wave function $|\psi(t)\rangle$ should remain approximately localized in one (time-dependent) subspace $\Pi_{x(t)}$ throughout the dynamics.
-We questioned the adequacy of this idea already at the end of the previous section, but here we just point out that the assumption of remaining localized around some classical trajectory is also not necessary.
-As it will come clear below, the pure state $|\psi(t)\rangle$ is allowed to have an abundance of coherences (even maximal coherences) and can still behave classical.
+It is questionable whether this is always an adequate idea, but, importantly, the assumption of remaining localized around some classical trajectory is also not necessary.
+As it will come clear below, the pure state $|\psi(t)\rangle$ is allowed to have an abundance of coherences (even maximal coherences) and can still behave classically.
 This marks another and perhaps the most important novel aspect.